JensRantil/jensrantil.github.io/content/posts/2023-09-04_fogg-behaviour-model/index.md

 ## A tool for brainstorming

 As you can see, the Fogg Behavior Model can be really useful when brainstorming how to change people's behavior.
 I hope it can be a useful tool for you.
-It certainly has been for me, both in my professional life, as well personally.
+It certainly has been for me, both in my professional life, as well as personally.